 We arrived by the back entrance near the car park so had to walk across the extensive gardens before you get to the more “touristy” part.
 Coming from this direction it’s quite easy to get away from / avoid the crowds.
 The first thing I noticed the first time we visited was how many squirrels there were.
 They were everywhere and they’re fearless – the kids loved it.
 Having promised hubby hundreds of squirrels I looked like a bit of an idiot when we saw a grand total of 2 this time!

 There is so much to do I’m not sure where to start.
 Within the Bamboo gardens there is the Minka House (a Japanese Farmhouse which was taken from Japan and relocated to London).
 The Arboretum includes a lake and a beautiful bridge, there’s the Rhododendron Dell, Queen’s garden as well as the greenhouses.
 They also have a sculpture trail, great pagoda and the Great Broad Walk.
-New for 2019 they now have the epic Children’s Garden.
+In 2019 they opened the brand new children’s garden.

 This is a ticketed area, but tickets are free.
 You can either book online in advance or you can try to book some of the limited tickets available on the day.
 We managed to get tickets on the day, even during the summer holidays, because we were there early.
 Each slot is 90 minutes long.

 The garden centres around the oak tree circle and has six zones.
 The garden is really good and has lots to do.
-I think the kids will easily give the children’s garden at Kew Gardens a review of 5/5.
-The garden includes mini trampolines, hammocks, a brilliant splash zone, a rope bridge, tower to climb, climbing rope frame, pagoda, and loads of great spaces to explore.
+Inside the children’s garden there are mini trampolines, hammocks, a brilliant splash zone, a rope bridge, tower to climb, climbing rope frame, pagoda, and loads of great spaces to explore.
 There’s also a really food sandpit play area with slides, houses and more.

 Certain areas are more suitable for different ages than others.
 The wooden playground in the pine tree wilderness is definitely more suitable for older children.
 It does have a little bridge that smallest child kept going over, but the rest of it was beyond her.
 The water garden will probably appeal most to younger, rather than older, children.
 It’s got a pump at the top which then sends loads of water down channels on either side.
 There’s also another water area with a little pool you can splash around in.